FB

 Seaside Spirits & Shipwreck Echoes

-Australia's coastline is rich with legends born from storms, wrecks, and maritime folklore — widowed brides searching the shoreline, ghost ships with silent sails, mysterious lights hovering over sea cliffs.
+Coastlines the world over are rich with legends born from storms, wrecks, and maritime folklore — widowed brides searching the shore, ghost ships with silent sails, and phantom lights over the cliffs, from Cornwall to New England to the Southern Ocean.
 Coastal legend tours blend history, superstition, and sweeping ocean views.

 Best for: coastal road trippers, families